What is weaning?

 - your baby is less than six months old and doesn’t sleep for long periods between feeds.

-When you start to wean your baby, breastfeeding might give you less protection from getting pregnant, so it’s a good idea to consider other forms of contraception.
+If any of these 3 things are not true for you, breastfeeding might give you less protection from getting pregnant.
+It's a good idea to consider other forms of contraception.

 If you’re thinking about oral contraception – either the combined pill or the minipill – there are a couple of things to bear in mind: